Decred-Bulls/decred-marketing/README.md

 There is opportunity to participate in the conversation and answer crypto-related and Decred related questions to grow awareness of Decred and its strengths.

-I was personally writing content on Quora in cryptocurrencies* topics and I was able to get to Top10 writers for several topics.
+I personally wrote content on Quora in cryptocurrencies* topics and I was able to get to Top10 writers for several topics - Bitcoin, Cryptocurrencies, Virtual Currencies and Blockchain (most followed crypto topics).
 Achieving such result helped get exposure to topics I wanted to write about and measurable traffic results were achieved (to goal was to generate traffic to a particular website).

 My answers were also send in email digest to dozens of thousands of people, I think in summary my answers were sent to around 150,000 people via email (over a period of 3 months).